kessenma/go-convex-telegram-turborepo/README.md

 see [SETUP.md](./SETUP.md) for detailed setup instructions.

 # Manage individual services interactively
-once you have the docker containers running you can manage them with this script:
+once you have the docker containers running you can manage them with this custom helper script:

 ```bash
 chmod +x docker-manager.sh